 Now, the truth is that most of this is going to come down to the specific training protocol you’re following, and if you’re focusing on steadily progressing with your workouts each week – as well as the quality of your diet.

-However, many guys understandably want something to give them that extra edge.
+However, many people understandably want something to give them that extra edge.

 Something to help power them through one more rep than the week before, or give them the extra fuel to lift more weight than they’ve ever lifted before.

-So it should come as no surprise that pre-workout supplements have become very popular with millions of guys around the world.
+So it should come as no surprise that pre-workout supplements have become very popular with millions of people around the world.

 However, just as with some of the other supplements we’ve covered in the past, pre-workout mixtures are often not all they’re cracked up to be…